-At THE World University Ranking (2020) TUM is top-ranked in Germany among Technical Universities.
+At THE World University Ranking (2021) TUM is top-ranked in Germany among Technical Universities.
 At universities which offer architecture our Department belongs to TOP 31 worldwide, and by far number 1 within European Union and in Germany.

 At QS World University Ranking 2020 (Subject Architecture) the Department ranks among TOP 26 world wide (TOP 6 within European Union).
 Academic and employer reputation as well as publication performance are evaluated for this survey.

 Repeatedly, the architecture courses of TUM were selected for DOMUS TOP 50 Architecture Schools in Europe (2017).
 TUM convinces the renowned journal with its strong technical focus and for having a spotlight towards an intention to build.